arir2001/projectfour/README.md

     - `Testimonial` model (not present in `django_blog`):
       - Fields: `user`, `content`, `approved`, `created_at`.
       - **File**: `models.py` (in `home` app).
-      - Adds a layer for user-submitted testimonials, managed by admins.
+      - testimonials, managed by admins in back admin.
   - **Reference Project**:
     - Does not include this model.